-Net proceeds from the operation of gaming machines at Air Rescue Services Ltd's member venues are returned in the form of grants to charitable and community organisations in the Canterbury, West Coast, Otago and Marlborough regions of New Zealand.
-The company’s primary funding objective is to assist in the provision and development of rescue and medical equipment and services in the Canterbury, West Coast, Otago and Marlborough regions.
+Net proceeds from the operation of gaming machines at Air Rescue Services Ltd's member venues are returned in the form of grants to charitable and community organisations in the Canterbury, West Coast, Otago, Marlborough, Wellington and Auckland regions of New Zealand.
+The company’s primary funding objective is to assist in the provision and development of rescue and medical equipment and services in the Canterbury, West Coast, Otago, Marlborough, Wellington and Auckland regions.
 However grants are also made to other community groups and organisations that qualify for grant assistance under the company’s legislated Authorised Purpose and it is to reflect this wider community involvement that in 2010, the company's trading identity was extended to Air Rescue and Community Services.

 In the year to 30 June 2023, Air Rescue Services Ltd distributed $18,545,576.00 to authorised purposes.
 For details of Grant Distributions please Click Here

 Air Rescue and Community Services operates in accordance with the Gambling Act 2003, and is governed by the New Zealand Department of Internal Affairs.

-The Directors resolved to continue to apply the current criteria, methods, systems and policies for net proceeds distribution, to effectively maximise returns to the rescue helicopter service through Canterbury West Coast Air Rescue Trust, and to ensure the even distribution of funding for other charitable or community organisations within the company's operating ares.
+The Directors resolved to continue to apply the current criteria, methods, systems and policies for net proceeds distribution, to effectively maximise returns to the rescue helicopter service through Canterbury West Coast Air Rescue Trust, and to ensure the even distribution of funding for other charitable or community organisations within the company's operating areas.

 Air Rescue and Community Services applies strict financial control systems to monitor performance and maximise returns to authorised purpose.
 Financial control systems and reporting are set by the Directors in accordance with the company's chartered accountants.
 The company also submits to an independent annual audit of its financial accounts, practices and control systems.